about us

 Chem Chem Assoociation In Tanzania Elephant Male In the Foliage

-Promoting values of love and respect for Tanzania’s delicate ecosystem is a passion we share with our donors, community, family, and friends.
-We hope that, in the future, the communities we work to protect will build an ever-stronger connection to the land and continue the meaningful work of the Chem Chem Association.
+Promoting values of love and respect for Tanzania’s delicate ecosystems is a passion we share with our donors, community, family, and friends.
+By continuing to engage with our communities as partners in conservation, we hope to strengthen their connection to the land so that they can continue the meaningful work of Chem Chem Association.

-Join us as we continue to foster a commitment to a sustainable future for the Kwakuchinja Corridor’s ecosystem, its wildlife, and the communities that share this area with them.
+Join us as we uphold our commitment to creating a sustainable future for the Kwakuchinja Wildlife Corridor, the greater Tarangire-Manyara ecosystem, and the communities that share the land with us.

 OUR PEOPLE